Personal Income Tax Preparation

 Including: T3, T4, T4A, T4A(P), T4E, T4RIF, T4RSP, T5

-COVID-19 related information – provide details on all support received and any details on any repayments of the benefits (individual support or benefits received in respect of a business).
+COVID-19 Related Information – Provide details on all support received and details on any repayments of said benefits (i.e., individual support or benefits received in respect of a business).

-NEW!
-Where a repayment was previously included in income (such as for CERB or CRB), the deduction can be claimed in the year the amount was originally included in income (2020, 2021 or 2022) or the year the repayment was made.
+Where a repayment was previously included in your income (e.g., for CERB or CRB), the deduction can be claimed in the year the amount was originally included in said income (2020, 2021, or 2022) or the year the repayment was made.

-For investments, provide us with the complete tax package from your investment advisor.
-T3 tax receipts are not required to be mailed out until March 31, 2023, which means they will not be received by you until the first week of April.
+For investments, please provide us with the complete tax package from your investment advisor.
+T3 tax receipts are not required to be mailed out until March 31, 2023, meaning you will not receive them until the first week of April.

-Please provide us with the date of acquisition, the sale price, and the municipal address of the property.
+Please provide us with the date of acquisition, sale price, and municipal address of your property.

-Did you own or hold foreign property (investment/real estate) at any time in 2022 with a total cost of more than CAN $100,000?
+Did you own or hold foreign property (investment/real estate) at any time in 2022 with a total cost of more than $100,000 CAD?
 If unsure, please call us for further information.

 - Adoption related expenses

 - Childcare expense (Receipts must include name of child and SIN#, and name, address, and signature of caregiver)